-BSO Fire Rescue Explorers
+BSO Fire Rescue Cadets

 Emphasizing personal accountability, discipline and respect for chain-of-command, the program features training in fire suppression, first aid and CPR, apparatus use, emergency medical response, mitigation of hazardous materials and other areas.
-Explorers can experience the responsibilities of first responders through the Ride-Along program as they accompany fire fighters and paramedics on actual emergency calls.
+Cadets can experience the responsibilities of first responders through the Ride-Along program as they accompany fire fighters and paramedics on actual emergency calls.

 To qualify for membership, candidates must be between the ages of 14 and 21 and maintain satisfactory grades in school.
 Candidates under 18 years of age must have the approval and cooperation of a parent or guardian.

 - Fire Rescue Cadet Duties